Correlation Between HP and IShares Expanded

 Strong

 Over the last 90 days HP Inc has generated negative risk-adjusted returns adding no value to investors with long positions.
-Even with latest weak performance, the Stock's basic indicators remain invariable and the latest agitation on Wall Street may also be a sign of long-running gains for the enterprise retail investors.
+Even with latest unsteady performance, the Stock's basic indicators remain invariable and the latest agitation on Wall Street may also be a sign of long-running gains for the enterprise retail investors.

 iShares Expanded Tech